Subject-314159/expansion-reminder/README.md

 ---

+# Known issues

+-   None, feel free to open a bug report

 # Roadmap

 -   Implement check for base version and installed mods
 -   Add separate remarks for when Factorio 2'ish is installed
 -   Update locale for after the release date

+# Collaborations welcome

+-   Start a discussion with your ideas
+-   Open a pull request on Github
+-   Report issues under discussions